 Lockler reminds folks that the last place you may want to go if you do not have a true emergency is the hospital which is essentially “a cesspool of funky flu” these days.
 She sarcastically shares how folks are coming to the emergency room unnecessarily to visit friends and family – all unwittingly becoming potential new flu victims.

 Although she shares her message in a humorous, saucy way, Lockler’s points are well taken and true.
 If we have any hope of containing this seasonal epidemic, we all need to do our part to prevent the spread.
-As she points out, do not unnecessarily expose family members, cover your coughs and sneezes — for which she does a fantastic demonstration — and especially wash your hands often.
+As she points out, do not unnecessarily expose family members, cover your coughs and sneezes – for which she does a fantastic demonstration – and especially wash your hands often.
+With flu being rife in the country it is always best to take as many preventative measures as possible.
+Wearing medical protective masks can help with protecting yourself from any spreading of flu through sneezing and coughing by others.

 Lockler also goes on to share the true experience of working in the ER during this busy season.
 She notes the overcrowding, limited resources and lack of breaks for nurses, while all being exposed themselves at high rates.
 It’s easy to forget that choosing a career in healthcare may also mean signing yourself up to a life of catching all of the various contagious conditions, but luckily there is physicians disability insurance so that you don’t suffer financial hardship if you have to take time off work.